sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Now wait a minute, you say.
 That can’t be right.
 I can’t change an int32 to an int64 in my package without potentially breaking clients, as this example shows.

-That’s true.
-There’s something I haven’t mentioned yet.
+That’s true. there's something I haven’t mentioned yet.
 It turns out to simplify things immensely.
-The compatibility rule for numeric types — in fact, _all the **type** compatibility rules I’ve been telling you about_ — assume that the type in question is the underlying type of a defined type.
+The compatibility rule for numeric types — in fact, _all the **type** compatibility rules I've been telling you about_ — assume that the type in question is the underlying type of a defined type.
 Or in plain English, that the type has a name.

-According to this definition of compatibility, you can’t compatibly change a type unless you’ve named it.
+According to this definition of compatibility, you can’t compatibly change a type unless you've named it.

 As the revised code here shows, if the type has a name, and the client uses the name, it’s OK to widen the type.